-- 2 A compulsory supervision order is defined in section 83 of the Children's Hearings (Scotland) Act 2011 ("the 2011 Act") as an order: - 2.1 Including any of the following measures: - 2.1.1 A requirement that the child reside at a specified place; - 2.1.2 A direction authorising the person who is in charge of a specified place to restrict the child's liberty to the extent that the person considers appropriate having regard to the measures included in the order; - 2.1.3 A prohibition on the disclosure (whether directly or indirectly) of a place specified; - 2.1.4 A movement restriction condition; - 2.1.5 A secure accommodation authorisation; - 2.1.6 A requirement that the implementation authority arrange a specified medical or other examination of the child or specified medical or other treatment for the child; - 2.1.7 A direction regulating contact between the child and a specified person or class of person; - 2.1.8 A requirement that the child comply with any other specified condition; - 2.1.9 A requirement that the implementation authority carry out specified duties in relation to the child; and - 2.2 Specifying a local authority which is to be responsible for giving effect to the measures included in the order.
-Such a local authority is referred to as the implementation authority. - A compulsory supervision order has a maximum duration of one year.
+- 75. Compulsory supervision orders are orders made by the children's hearing in respect of a child who is in need of protection, guidance, treatment or control. - 76.
+A compulsory supervision order is defined in section 83 of the Children's Hearings (Scotland) Act 2011 ("the 2011 Act") as an order: - i. including any of the following measures: - a. a requirement that the child reside at a specified place; - b. a direction authorising the person who is in charge of a specified place to restrict the child's liberty to the extent that the person considers appropriate having regard to the measures included in the order; - c. a prohibition on the disclosure (whether directly or indirectly) of a place specified; - d. a movement restriction condition; - e. a secure accommodation authorisation; - f. a requirement that the implementation authority arrange a specified medical or other examination of the child or specified medical or other treatment for the child; - g. a direction regulating contact between the child and a specified person or class of person; - h. a requirement that the child comply with any other specified condition; - i. a requirement that the implementation authority carry out specified duties in relation to the child; and - ii. specifying a local authority which is to be responsible for giving effect to the measures included in the order.
+Such a local authority is referred to as the implementation authority.

+- 77. A compulsory supervision order has a maximum duration of one year.
 If a review takes place before the expiry of the compulsory supervision order, and the child remains in need of protection, guidance, treatment or control, the compulsory supervision order can be continued with or without variation.
-A continued compulsory supervision order has a maximum duration of one year from the date on which it was continued 144. - 4 A child can be the subject of a compulsory supervision order until they attain the age of 18. - The implementation authority must give effect to a compulsory supervision order145.
-If the implementation authority fails to do so and is in breach of a duty to a child imposed by the terms of a compulsory supervision order, the sheriff principal may order the implementation authority to carry out the duty146.
+A continued compulsory supervision order has a maximum duration of one year from the date on which it was continued.152 - 78.
+A child can be the subject of a compulsory supervision order until they attain the age of 18. - 79.
+The implementation authority must give effect to a compulsory supervision order.153 If the implementation authority fails to do so and is in breach of a duty to a child imposed by the terms of a compulsory supervision order, the sheriff principal may order the implementation authority to carry out the duty.154 - 80.
 A child who is the subject of a compulsory supervision order is a looked after child, as defined by section 17 of the Children (Scotland) Act 1995 ("the 1995 Act").
 If the compulsory supervision order includes a requirement for the child to reside at a specified place which is not the child's home, the child is looked after and accommodated in terms of the said section 17.
 A local authority for the area in which the child is habitually resident or with which the child has the closest connection owes duties to a looked after child and a looked after and accommodated child which extend beyond the child attaining the age of 18.

-Legal basis upon which compulsory Supervision Orders may be made
+Legal Basis upon which Compulsory Supervision Orders may be made